 First, art can draw on science for subject matter, as with science fiction or with Ruisdael's waterwheels and bleaching factories.
 That approach can learn from—and turn a critical eye on—another picture of experience.
 It can also empty the science of its content, as with Gabriel Orozco and his search for marine life, it recalls the old complaint about representational painting as mere illustration.
 Do those cute little creatures borrowing deep into remote spaces mean anything at all?
 Do all those dancing chromosome pairs really amount to a portrait?
 Sometimes, as when Anne Gilman movingly incorporates a bone scan in one drawing as a "last, full-length portrait" of her father, but sometimes not.

-Second, art can aspire to the study of nature, as with Ruisdael's fields and skies.
+Second, art can aspire to the study of nature, as with Ruisdael's fields and skies or motion studies for Harold Edgerton.
 One hardly knows where to begin, but one can continue to celebrate John Constable for his cloud studies, Claude Monet for his analysis of color, and countless others for analysis of human society even now.
 Leonardo da Vinci encompasses all this, with his mechanical devices, his fluid curls of hair and water, and his fascination with human types.
 Whatever else one may say about them all, one must speak of them as observers.
 And here, too, lies a danger—of mistaking a picture for reality.

 Third, art can further rely on science to refine its methods and to further its spirit of experiment, as with Buckminster Fuller and his Dymaxion House of with Ruisdael's increasing command of perspective, light, and shadow.
 Painting has been invoking the science of vision and the truth in painting for ages, whether with the convex mirror, planar mirrors as lens, the camera obscura, Post-Impressionist points of light, or color charts before Donald Batchelor.
 Modern sculpture and Minimalism add industrial processes and products to the mix, and photography has its own complicated chemistry and optics, whose power and limits Gerhard Richter has so patiently defined.
 New-media artists know a great deal more about applied science than I do.
 However, all this has tempted many a viewer to treat art as a straightforward copy after nature.
 It has also tempted formalist critics to mistake a medium for its materials.